 Tuition Refund Appeal for Extenuating Circumstances

 Requests for a refund of all or a portion of tuition charges due to extenuating circumstances must be submitted within 90 calendar days after the semester ends.
 Requests must include a letter of explanation citing your situation and the reason why tuition should be refunded.
 Include reasons you were unable to follow the usual refund/drop procedures and attach third party documentation citing the circumstances.
 Documentation needs to sufficiently justify and address the extenuating situation.
+A response will be issued within 15 calendar days.

 Should a refund be granted, a W (for withdrawal) will remain on your academic record for each course.